What is the Prenup “7-day rule” in California?

 Dec 13, 2022 | California Prenuptial Agreements

 Like any other contract, prenuptial agreements have legal requirements.
-For example, contracts typically need to be signed by both parties to be valid and enforceable.
-A contract that both parties don’t sign is just a piece of paper.
-Prenups are unique in that the parties to the contract are emotionally tied up (i.e., future spouses) instead of, say, business partners.
-Thus, prenups have their own set of requirements (that vary from state to state) and are sometimes different from regular contract requirements.
-For example, the 7-day rule.
-Regular contracts typically do not require the 7-day rule in California, but prenups do.
-Keep reading to learn all about the different prenup requirements and a deep dive into the seven-day rule.
+Prenups are unique in that the parties are emotionally tied up (i.e., future spouses) instead of, say, business partners.
+Thus, prenups have their own special set of requirements (that vary from state to state) and are sometimes different from regular contract requirements.
+For example, the 7-day rule in California.
+Keep reading to learn all about the different prenup requirements and a deep dive into the 7-day rule.

 What is a prenup?